Ahead of the Orange Walk, Glasgow City Council claimed it 'received no recommendation to reroute'

 “We received no recommendation to reroute processions this weekend, either as part of the statutory consultation process or as part of the debrief from a corresponding event in 2019.”

-A Police Scotland spokesperson said: "Police Scotland does not permit (or prohibit), amend the route or timings of any procession, protest or demonstration.
+A police spokesperson said: "Police Scotland does not permit (or prohibit), amend the route or timings of any procession, protest or demonstration.

 “Where appropriate, Police Scotland will submit information in order for the local authority to make an informed decision.